 Is It Safe to Listen to Binaural Beats During Pregnancy?

-There is no evidence suggesting that binaural beats are dangerous for pregnant women.
-Period.
-There has never been a case of a negatively affected pregnancy attributed to brainwave entrainment of any kind.
+There is no evidence to suggest that listening to binaural beats is dangerous in any way.
+There has never been a documented case of a negatively affected pregnancy attributed to brainwave entrainment of any kind.

-In fact, as a qualified sound engineer, I'd say it's physically impossible for a foetus to be negatively affected in any way by a pregnant woman listening to frequencies in this way.
+In fact, as someone with over 20 years experience in music production I'd say it's physically impossible for a fetus to be negatively affected in any way by a pregnant woman listening to binaural beats music.

-So in short, we need to protect ourselves against getting sued by any pregnant woman who might claim that an unrelated pregnancy problem was related to listening to our binaural beats.
-It's as simple as making sure we stay on the right side of the law.
+So in short, we need to protect ourselves against getting sued by a claim that a problem arose due to listening to our music.
+It's as simple as that.

-How My Wife Successfully Used Binaural Beats During Pregnancy
+How My Wife Used Binaural Beats While Pregnant

 My wife has been listening to Theta and Alpha binaural beats meditations during her pregnancy to relax her back and shoulder muscles and help her mental balance amidst the flurry of unpredictable hormones.

-Our latest 7-month (6 months 2 and a half weeks to be exact) scan shows a very healthy baby of just over 1kg; 800g being a healthy weight.
+The 7-month (6 months 2 and a half weeks to be exact) scan image above shows a healthy baby of just over 1kg; 800g+ being a healthy weight.

-The doctor is very pleased with the health of my wife, too, who she says has good blood pressure and healthy lungs.
+The doctor was very pleased with the health of my wife, too, and said she had good blood pressure and healthy lungs.

-If you decide to make the personal choice that you do want to follow my wife's lead and listen while you're pregnant, stick to the aforementioned frequency zones (Alpha and Theta).
-Delta will be fine too, but avoid Beta as you don't want to risk increasing your heart rate, and certainly don't listen to any gamma recordings – not that we sell those anyway.
+If you decide to make the personal choice that you do want to follow my wife's lead and listen while you're pregnant, stick to the aforementioned frequency range tracks (Alpha and Theta).
+Delta will be fine too.